albingeorge/golang-patterns/concurrency/1_basic_goroutine/README.md

 3. `WorkingReverseSingleGoroutine`

     This implementation solves the problem of having to wait using `time.Sleep`.
 This means that the result would always contain the result of all the processed words.

-However, it still loops through the words within the single goroutine and hence is not much useful in most cases.
+    However, it still loops through the words within the single goroutine and this also makes the main thread wait till this goroutine is done processing.
+Hence, this does not bring any additional value and only adds to the complexity of implementation.

-    This can however come in handy in certain scenarios.

-    For example, say `WorkingReverseSingleGoroutine` takes 50ms to process the words.
-And in the meantime if the main thread want to make an http call which takes longer to process.
-In this case, if the host has multiple cores, the main thread and the goroutine would run in parallel, thus saving time.

     Diagram:

     ```mermaid
     flowchart LR
-        A[start] --> |main thread| C[end]
+        A[start] --> |1| B(main thread)
-        A --> B(WorkingReverseSingleGoroutine)
+        B --> |2| C(WorkingReverseSingleGoroutine)
+        C --> |3| B
-        B --> C
+        B --> |4| D[end]
     ```

 4. `ReverseMultipleGoroutines`